 In this section you can find out more about how we protect the confidentiality of census data and ensure transparency and confidence in all that we do.

 (NB For information on Scotland’s Census 2022, including a link to the first version of the Scotland’s Census 2022 Privacy Impact Assessment, visit the Privacy in Scotland’s Census 2022 page)

 In all of our work, we fully recognise the importance of privacy and confidentiality.
-All work undertaken as part of Scotland’s Census is governed by various statutory requirements including the Census Act 1920, the Data Protection Act 1998, and the Code of Practice for Official Statistics.
+All work undertaken as part of Scotland’s Census is governed by various statutory requirements including the Census Act 1920, the data protection legislation, and the Code of Practice for Official Statistics.
 Our work depends upon the participation of individuals: and as a result, the maintenance and preservation of their privacy underpins everything that we do.
 Individuals responding to the census need to know that their information will be safe and secure, who will have access to it and how it will be used.
 We adhere to guidelines laid down by the Information Commissioner’s Office

 Access to census data that can identify households or individuals is strictly controlled.
 The Census Act 1920

 made it a criminal offence to unlawfully disclose confidential census data.
 The Census (Confidentiality) Act 1991

 extended this to people and businesses working as part of the census.
 Anyone who unlawfully discloses census data can be fined up to £10,000 or sent to prison for up to two years, or both.